All Episodes

 And I look forward to joining you many, many more times in the future.

-Now, last year, last year, CPAC gave me the send-off I needed.
+Last year, CPAC gave me the send-off I needed.

-At the time I was in single digits in the polls, and I was facing household names in the Republican contest.
+At the time, I was in single digits in the polls, and I was facing household names in the Republican contest.

-That's good, yeah.
+That's good, yeah?

-Eleven states have given me their nod compared to his 13.
+11 states have given me their nod compared to his 13.

 Thank you to those 11.

-Of course, because size does matter, he's uh doing quite a bit better with the number of delegates he's got.
+Of course, because size does matter, he's doing quite a bit better with the number of delegates he's got.

 Now, to all of you, thank you here for caring enough about America to show up, to speak up, to stand up for conservative principles.